 Helps locate active duty legal activities offering general legal services.

-The Veterans Resource Center is made possible through a partnership with CalVet, the California Department of Veterans Affairs, and is supported by the U.S. Institute of Museum and Library Services under the provisions of the Library Services and Technology Act, administered in California by the State Librarian.
-Learn more about CalVet's Veterans Connect @ the Library.
+Many of the resources and links in the Veterans Resource Center were created or gathered as result of the success of the Veterans Connect @ the Library project.
+Veterans Connect @ the Library was 10-year project between CalVet and the California Department of Veterans Affairs, and was supported by the U.S. Institute of Museum and Library Services under the provisions of the Library Services and Technology Act, administered in California by the State Librarian.